Craigslist: Bartering

 Craigslist includes a barter option in its "for sale" section.
 This growing trade economy has been documented on the television program Barter Kings and the blog one red paperclip.

 Criticism

-From its earliest days Craigslist faced criticism for allowing illegal/unethical activities and for poor protection of buyers and sellers.
+From its earliest days, Craigslist faced criticism for allowing illegal or unethical activities and for poor protection of buyers and sellers.
 Some well-recognized types of illegal activities comprise: counterfeit goods, advanced fee fraud and buyer-seller collusion.
-In "counterfeit goods" scam, the seller uses a marketplace to sell illegal or counterfeit products, while misrepresenting them as legitimate goods.
-In "advanced fee fraud" the seller tricks the buyer's into making an unsecured (i.e. not via a credit card or another legitimate escrow service) payment before receiving the product/service.
-In "buyer-seller collusion" a fraudulent buyer uses the victim's payment information (such as a credit card number) to buy fake goods from a colluding fake seller, thus getting the money from the victim and evading the traditional credit card safeguard practices.
+In the "counterfeit goods" scam, the seller uses a marketplace to sell illegal or counterfeit products, while misrepresenting them as legitimate goods.
+In "advanced fee fraud," the seller tricks the buyer into making an unsecured (i.e. not via a credit card or another legitimate escrow service) payment before receiving the product/service.
+In "buyer-seller collusion," a fraudulent buyer uses the victim's payment information (such as a credit card number) to buy fake goods from a colluding fake seller, thus getting the money from the victim and evading the traditional credit card safeguard practices.